4 Ways To Deal With A Broken Engagement

 This is the best time to practice self-care.
 Take long guilt free baths, get a manicure, indulge in a massage and binge a TV show you’ve been meaning to watch.

 - Take a Class

 By keeping yourself busy, you will be helping yourself live a fuller life and get to meet new people.
 There are many classes you can take in person or online.
 French lessons, sewing, pottery or building a website.

 Join a gym and enjoy natural boosts of serotonin, endorphins and confidence.
 If gyms are not for you, there are plenty of unique fitness classes available: cycling, vinyasa yoga and extreme jump rope.

 - Be Creative

 Creative activities such as painting, poetry and music are powerful healing tools.
 Writing can also be a very cathartic exercise.

 Give your free time to noble causes like animal rescues, mentoring children, running food drives.

 4. Be Financially Prepared

 Consider where you expenses are going such as debt, rent, and any money that might have been put towards the wedding.
 One of the first things to do is to cancel the wedding plans and wedding date.
 Check their cancellation policy and see if you can be reimbursed for any expenditures.

 If you still have the engagement ring, any jewelry, handbags or watches from your ex-partner, why not sell them?
 If you and your ex cannot agree on who gets to keep the engagement ring, contact a divorce or family lawyer in your state.
 The laws for who is entitled to the ring vary state by state.
 Meeting with a lawyer when unsure is your best option.

-At WP Diamonds, we provide honest and competitive prices for engagement rings, luxury jewelry, watches and handbags.
+At WP Diamonds, we provide honest and competitive prices for engagement rings, luxury jewelry, watches, bags and sneakers.
 Our GIA certified experts will guide you through a quick, safe, discreet and easy process.
 Sell the engagement ring online or via appointment with WP Diamonds in as little as 24 hours.